 Misdiagnosis: Righting The Wrong

-Failed, delayed or incorrect diagnoses accounted for 39% of claims in one study of medical malpractice claims.
+Studies claim that failed, delayed or incorrect diagnoses account for the majority (46%) of all medical malpractice claims.
 The majority cited reasons such as inadequate assessments, delayed or lack of diagnostic testing, inadequate physicals or medical histories as contributing factors.
 Some occurred because doctors failed to consider relevant clinical information or ignored abnormal findings.

-Misdiagnoses occurred in people with cancer, heart disease, bone disease and in those with clotting disorders.
-The consequences of misdiagnoses can be extreme - and include death or disability from misguided treatment.
+Misdiagnoses occurred in people with cancer, heart disease, bone disease, in those with clotting disorders, and in children.
+The consequences of misdiagnoses can be extreme and include death or disability from misguided treatment.
 For example, being diagnosed with cancer at any age is devastating, but if it's before childbirth and results in a hysterectomy, then it is especially cruel.
-Young women mistakenly diagnosed with endometrial cancer is just one example of a condition being wrongly diagnosed.
+Young women mistakenly diagnosed with endometrial cancer and then having their uterus removed are just one example of a condition being wrongly diagnosed.
 If you have any doubts about a particular diagnosis, consult a different specialist for a second opinion.

 Heart Attack: Symptoms Often Similar To Indigestion

 In movies, heart attack victims clutch their chest, dramatically fall to the ground, then usually die suddenly in agony.
 But in real life, symptoms of a heart attack are usually much more subtle.